-While it is apparent Belli was assigned to something considered confidential, the evidence points to what he did from 1786 to 1791 in Kentucky as his confidential assignment - not what he did with General Wayne and the Northwest campaign.
-In 1786 Belli was already involved in with events that certainly carried the features of "public business" and better explains what was meant by "of a confidential character," or "confidential public business to Kentucky."
+considered confidential, the evidence points to what he did from 1786 to 1791 in Kentucky as his confidential assignment - not what he did with General Wayne and the Northwest campaign.
+In 1786, Belli was already involved in events that certainly carried the features of "public business" and better explains what was meant by "of a confidential character" or "confidential public business to Kentucky."
 The importance and extent of the role Belli played in Kentucky during the years preceding his service as United States Deputy Quartermaster, was a chapter of his life left unexamined by Norwood.

-Understanding that importance and extent in context, coupled with Belli's knack for organizing and coordinating, also explains reasons why he was suited for the Quartermaster assignment.
-Intriguingly, we find one man connected to both major events in Belli's time in Kentucky, and as Quartermaster.
+Understanding that importance and extent in context, coupled with Belli's knack for organizing and coordinating, also explains the reasons he was suited for the Quartermaster assignment.
+Intriguingly, we find one man connected to both major events in Belli's time in Kentucky and as Quartermaster.
 That man was Revolutionary War General James Wilkinson, who was associated with several scandals and controversies through his military and civilian life.